 Downloadable goods refers to, inter alia, publications, music, ring tones, pictures, photographs, films or digitised information in general.

-Downloaded material is saved onto a memory unit or computer drive, telephone, tablet or smart device and can then be used independently of its source.
-All material that is downloadable is proper to Class 9.
+Downloadable material is content that can be copied into a computer's memory or telephone, tablet or smart device, etc., especially from the internet, and can then be used independently of its source.